John L. Goldwater: Later life

 In 1973, Goldwater "licens[ed] Archie for evangelical Christian messages," despite his personal Jewish faith, feeling that the "sentiments were in line with his wholesome family message."
 The comics were written and illustrated by one of the Archie regulars, Al Hartley, and were published by Spire Christian Comics.

 Ten years later, after Goldwater's retirement, the then-publicly traded Archie Comics company was acquired by Richard Goldwater (his son) and Silberkleit's son Michael, returning it to private ownership.
 In 2009, Goldwater's son, Jonathan, and Michael Silberkleit's widow, Nancy, were named co-CEOs of Archie Comics.

 Death

 Goldwater died in New York on February 26, 1999, and was survived by his second wife and three sons: Richard (from his first marriage), Jonathan and Jared.
 He was also described as a "devoted brother of Dorothy Glaser and the late Jack."
-Donations were invited in his honor to the Anti-Defamation League.
+Donations in his honor to the Anti-Defamation League were invited.